- Boric acid and borax can damage cockroaches internally and externally.

 5 Easy Ways to Get Rid of Cockroaches Overnight

 Luckily, roaches aren’t a new problem to modern society; we’ve been fighting to eliminate them from our homes for a long time.
-Today, there are many methods for getting rid of roaches overnight.
-Here, we’ll look at 5 of the easiest ways to eliminate any infestation.
+Today, there are many methods for how to get rid of cockroaches.

 1. Boric Acid

-Getting rid of roaches overnight will always include some kind of insecticide or trap; boric acid is one of the most effective weapons against cockroaches.
+How to get rid of cockroaches overnight will always include some kind of insecticide or trap; boric acid is one of the most effective weapons against cockroaches.
 Boric acid is found in many household products; the powder form is most often used against roaches.

 Sprinkle boric acid in areas the roaches frequent; when they walk through it, it sticks to them.
 They later ingest the boric acid, which then kills them.
 When using boric acid, be sure to limit your exposure; don’t place it anywhere that children or pets might find it, as it’s toxic when ingested.

-Borax works in much the same way as boric acid when it comes to killing a cockroach.
+Borax works in much the same way as boric acid when it comes to how to get rid of cockroaches.
 Like boric acid, when the borax is ingested, it kills the roach by damaging its stomach.
 Borax can be purchased at any store, and should be mixed with something sweet, like sugar, in equal parts, and then placed somewhere the cockroaches will find it.

-Borax has a hidden weapon against roaches, one that doesn’t require any ingestion.
+Borax has a hidden weapon against roaches and one of the best ways for how to get rid of cockroaches, this one doesn’t require any ingestion.
 If cockroaches get enough borax on the outside of their bodies, it actually damages their exoskeletons.
 This causes them to rapidly dehydrate and die; a thick coating of borax will certainly get rid of roaches overnight.

 3. Diatomaceous Earth

-It might sound like something more appropriate in a garden than in a home, but diatomaceous earth is actually an excellent way to get rid of roaches overnight.
+It might sound like something more appropriate in a garden than in a home, but diatomaceous earth is actually an excellent way for how to get rid of cockroaches.
 It’s not poisonous, and cockroaches don’t ingest it.
 What they do, instead, is walk through the diatomaceous earth.

 4. Insecticide Spray